italia/spid-cie-oidc-docs/docs/en/index.rst

 In this documentation you can find:

- - practical examples of Metadata, OpenID Connect requests and responses,
+ - Practical examples of Metadata, OpenID Connect requests and responses.
- - how to perform and automatic registration of the RPs to the OpenID Providers,
+ - How to perform and automatic registration of the RPs to the OpenID Providers.
- - how an OpenID Provider recognizes and dynamically registers an RP,
+ - How an OpenID Provider recognizes and dynamically registers an RP.
- - how to use the endpoints of the Federation APIs,
+ - How to use the endpoints of the Federation APIs.
- - how to authenticate a user to SPID and CIE and get their attributes.
+ - How to authenticate a user to SPID and CIE and get their attributes.

 Indix of content